“Never spend your money before you have it” – Thomas Jefferson

 Debt repayment is a process of paying off your principal debt balance on a loan over a period.
+The repayment is done through a series of scheduled payments called EMIs.
 Knowing how to use debt wisely and repaying your debt effectively is a good sign of money management.
 It includes understanding the terms in the Debt Repayment process.

 Repaying debt efficiently will stop you from handing over more interest.
 It also saves you from a penalty fee, that is paid if you miss an EMI payment, which in turn can hurt your credit score.

 Why do you even take Loans?